Kyle (surname)

 Kyle is a surname of Scottish origin.

+Etymology

-It is derived from a placename, likely from Gaelic caol "narrow, strait" but there are other possible derivations.
+The surname is derived from a placename, likely from Gaelic caol "narrow, strait" but there are other possible derivations.

-The name of the Kyle District itself is traditionally attributed to the legendary king Coel Hen (there are actually no narrows or straights in Ayrshire's Kyle District; c.f.
-Coylton).
+The name of the Kyle District itself is traditionally attributed to the legendary king Coel Hen (there are actually no narrows or straights in Ayrshire's Kyle District; cf. Coylton).

 On the geographical origin of those bearing the surname Kyle, by 1881 it occurred most densely in the county of Berwickshire, followed by Dumfries.